Get to Know the Life under the Skin of Iranian Bazaars

-If you like traditional food, make sure you go to one of these places where you can find dishes like dizi, which is a mix of beans, chickpeas, potatoes, meat, dried lime, etc. If you like to go to a traditional tea houses instead of modern coffee shops that could be found everywhere, don’t forget to take the opportunity as long as you’re there.
+If you like traditional food, make sure you go to one of these places where you can find dishes like dizi, which is a mix of beans, chickpeas, potatoes, meat, dried lime, etc. If you like to go to traditional tea houses instead of modern coffee shops that could be found everywhere, don’t forget to take the opportunity as long as you’re there.

 Find Life in Iranian Bazaars

-In a nutshell, if you’re traveling in Iran trying to find out more about life and how it continues in Iran, you can touch under the skin of Iranian bazaars by going to various corners of such living communities and learn a lot.
+In a nutshell, if you’re traveling in Iran trying to find out more about life and how it continues in Iran, you can touch under the skin of Iranian bazaars by going to various corners of such living communities and learning a lot.

-In general, bazaars are pro-traditions and support business enhancing laws that help them grow their capitals.
+In general, bazaars are pro-traditions and support business-enhancing laws that help them grow their capitals.
 They aren’t so much pro-modernity as it may bring about different systems of beliefs and jeopardize their businesses.
 They’re not very much pro-change.
 They are often conservatives who support old lifestyles and traditions.